CVA is included in implementing partner’s capacity assessments and CARE’s own capacity is assessed

 - Appoint a CVA focal point and train them on promising practices; in the absence of a country-level focal point, identify regional or global support within CARE.

 For SRHR programming: also appoint a SRHR focal point

 - Sample job description for CVA focal point or team member

-- Assess CARE and its partners organisational capacity to use CVA (valid for all phases)
+- Assess CARE and its partners organisational capacity to use CVA, discuss CVA literacy during annual appraisal.